MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

  When you specify parameter data for a Bing Maps REST service request, it is a good practice to encode the parameter values.
 This becomes especially important when working with special characters.
 In the following code samples, we use the Uri class that encodes these parameters automatically.

 ### HTTP GET Requests
- The following example is a generic method that can be used to make GET requests with [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)].
+ The following example is a generic method that can be used to make GET requests with Bing Maps REST Services.

 ```csharp
 private void GetResponse(Uri uri, Action<Response> callback)